6 of the best new albums and songs you can stream on Spotify this weekend

 That’s where we come in.
 Each week, INSIDER selects albums and songs – usually new, sometimes old but relevant – that we believe deserve your attention.

-This week, Spotify has released the official playlist for Disney’s “The Lion King” remake, which includes Beyoncé and Donald Glover dueting on “Can You Feel the Love Tonight.”
-You can also listen to Ed Sheeran’s newest album featuring artists like Travis Scott, Cardi B, and Bruno Mars.
+This week, Beyoncé has released an album to supplement her starring role in Disney’s new “The Lion King” remake, which she curated and executive produced.
+You can also listen to Nas’ long-awaited “The Lost Tapes 2” and a new single from Charli XCX.

-Keep reading to see our four additional picks and why we pulled them out of the fray.
+Keep reading to see all our picks and why we pulled them out of the fray.

 - source